markusmoenig/CHIPcade/ChipReference.md

 - **INC Rd**.
 Increase the destination register by 1.
 - **DEC Rd**.
 Decrease the destination register by 1.

+- **CALL CodeTag**.
+Saves the current code address on the stack and invokes the subroutine.
+- **RET**.
+Returns from a subroutine invoked by CALL.
+Pops the code address from the stack and continues execution after the original CALL statement.

 - **CMP Rd, Rs**.
 Compare two registers.
 - **J CodeTag**.
 Unconditional jump.